Dmytronius/Jinja2-Tutorial/index.md

 ## Accessing variables across scopes (inside loop)

 Jinja has very strict variable scoping.
 If you have an assignment in a loop, it won't work because you don't have access to outer variables inside the loop scope.
-The solution is to use a special `loop` variable or use a namespace object to allow changes across the scopes (v2.10+).
+The solution is to use a special `loop` variable or use a namespace object to allow changes across scopes (v2.10+).

-More information can be found in the Jinja documentation on assignments.
+More information can be found in the [Jinja documentation on assignments](https://jinja.palletsprojects.com/en/2.11.x/templates/#assignments).

-The following example shows that the assignment of the `found2` inside for-loop fails while the assignment of `ns.found` succeeds.
+The following example shows that the assignment of `found2` inside a for loop fails while the assignment of `ns.found` succeeds.

 ```
 {% set ns = namespace(found=false) -%} {# Creates ns dict with attribute found set to false #}